-Nalaka continues to explore these issues in his own communication work.
+Now working as a freelance communications consultant, Nalaka continues to explore these issues.
 He blogs on media, popular culture and development at http://nalakagunawardene.com, and is a columnist or regular contributor to several mainstream media outlets and citizen journalism initiatives in Sri Lanka and elsewhere.

 Having been an English language journalist all his career, Nalaka took up a new challenge in 2011 when he started writing a weekly Sinhala language column on science, development and media issues for Ravaya independent Sunday newspaper in Sri Lanka.
 Now in its sixth year, the column is highly regarded for its informed opinions and critiques on a broad range of socio-political, cultural and technological topics.
 The column won Nalaka a literary award in 2013 as Columnist of the Year.

 In early 2015, Nalaka became involved in a multistakeholder process for media sector reforms in Sri Lanka.
 He was chief editor of Rebuilding Public Trust – An assessment of the media industry and profession in Sri Lanka, released in May 2016.
 He is now a member of the (voluntary) Right to Information (RTI) Advisory Task Force at the Ministry of Mass Media.